Noctis/kickstart-app/docs/cookbook/Custom_Http_Request.md

-# Creating a custom HTTP request class
+# Creating a Custom HTTP Request Class

 If your HTTP action needs to read parameters passed to it within the HTTP request, you can add an instance of `\Symfony\Component\HttpFoundation\Request` class via the `execute()` method, like so: